 The Airport is owned by the City and operated by the Department of Aviation.
 It is classified as a large hub by the FAA, is the principal air carrier airport serving the State and the southeastern United States and serves as a primary transfer point in the national air transportation system.
-According to ACI, the Airport is the busiest passenger airport in the world with approximately 93.7 million total (enplaned and deplaned) passengers in calendar year 2022.
-The

-Airport is also the principal connecting hub for Delta.
-For additional information relating to Delta, see "THE AIRPORT - Airport's Role - Airport's Role in Delta's System" herein and "APPENDIX A - REPORT OF THE AIRPORT CONSULTANT" attached hereto.
-The combination of the Airport's geographic location, the facilities provided at the Airport, and Delta's strategy of concentrating much of its service through the Airport has resulted in the Airport becoming the busiest airline hub in the nation.
+According to ACI, the Airport is the busiest passenger airport in the world with approximately 104.7 million total (enplaned and deplaned) passengers in calendar year 2023.
+The Airport is also becoming the busiest airline hub in the nation and is the principal connecting hub for Delta.
+For additional information, see "THE AIRPORT - Airport's Role - Airport's Role as a Connecting Hub" and " - Airport's Role in Delta's System" herein and "APPENDIX A - REPORT OF THE AIRPORT CONSULTANT" attached hereto.